jstkdng/ueberzugpp/README.md

 Überzug++ is a command line utility written in C++ which allows to draw images on terminals by using child windows or using sixel on supported terminals.

-This is a drop-in replacement for the now defunct [ueberzug](https://github.com/seebye/ueberzug) project.
+This project intends to be a drop-in replacement for the now defunct [ueberzug](https://github.com/seebye/ueberzug) project.
+If some tool doesn't work, feel free to open an issue.

 Advantages over w3mimgdisplay and ueberzug:

-- X11 and sixel support on supported terminals
 - no race conditions as a new window is created to display images
 - expose events will be processed, so images will be redrawn on switch workspaces
 - tmux support